 NSAIDs (nonsteroidal anti-inflammatory drugs) are some of the most commonly used pain medicines in adults.
-They are also a common treatment for chronic (long-term) health problems, such as arthritis (rheumatoid arthritis, osteoarthritis, and others) and lupus.
-NSAIDs block proteins, called enzymes, in the body that help make prostaglandins.
-Prostaglandins are a group of naturally occurring fatty acids that play a role in pain and inflammation.
-NSAIDs also can decrease inflammation, such as fever, swelling, and redness.
+They are also a common treatment for health problems, such as arthritis (rheumatoid arthritis, osteoarthritis, and others) and lupus.
+NSAIDs can decrease inflammation, such as fever, swelling, and redness.

 Traditional NSAIDs include aspirin, ibuprofen (Advil, Motrin, etc.), naproxen (e.g., Aleve), and many other generic and brand name drugs.
-Celecoxib (Celebrex) belongs to a newer class of NSAIDs, which doctors call a “COX-2 inhibitor,” and is designed to avoid upset stomach.
+Celecoxib (Celebrex) belongs to a newer class of NSAIDs, called “COX-2 inhibitor,” and is designed to avoid upset stomach.

 How to Take It

-Each NSAID has its own dose (strength) and interval for how often to take the drug.
-The dosage size of over-the-counter medicine (those sold without a doctor’s prescription) is often less than prescription versions of the same medicine.
-NSAIDs start to work quickly, most often within a few hours.
-How fast they take affect depends on the intended effect.
-Pain control tends to occur much quicker than anti-inflammatory effects, such as improvement of swelling.
+Each NSAID has its own dosing.
+The dosage size of over-the-counter medicine is often less than prescription versions of the same medicine.
+NSAIDs usually start to work within a few hours.
+Pain control tends to occur much quicker than its effect on swelling.

-Do not mix an over-the-counter NSAID with a prescribed NSAID or take more than the recommended dose of the NSAID.
-Doing so could increase your chance of side effects.
-Doctors have long warned not to give aspirin to children under age 12, but teens with a virus also should avoid drugs containing aspirin.
+Do not mix NSAIDs or take more than the recommended dose.
+Do not give aspirin to children under age 12.
+Teens with a virus should also avoid drugs containing aspirin.
 There is a risk of Reye’s syndrome, a rare but deadly illness that can affect the brain and liver.

 Side Effects

-All drugs have a risk of side effects, including NSAIDs.
-It is important to understand the risks and benefits of a drug before deciding to take it.
-Possible risks of all NSAIDs include: stomach problems (such as bleeding, ulcer, and stomach upset), kidney problems, high blood pressure or heart problems, fluid retention (causing swelling, such as around the lower legs, feet, ankles, and hands), rashes, or other allergic reactions.
+Possible risks of all NSAIDs include stomach problems (such as bleeding, ulcer, and stomach upset), kidney problems, high blood pressure or heart problems, fluid retention, rashes, or other allergic reactions.

 Tell Your Rheumatology Provider